Clifford Orbits from Cayley Graph Quotients: Reachability Graphs as Cayley Graph Quotients

 We build the graph corresponding to $\bar{\mathcal{C}}_1/\Stab_{\mathcal{C}_1}(\ket{0})$ by assigning a vertex to each of the $6$ equivalence classes.
 Figure \ref{VacuumQuotient} shows the $\mathcal{C}_1$ Cayley graph before and after modding by $\langle \omega \rangle \times \Stab_{\mathcal{C}_1}(\ket{0})$.
 The $192$-vertex $\mathcal{C}_1$ Cayley graph is reduced to a graph with $6$ vertices, which is isomorphic to the complete reachability graph for single-qubit stabilizer states.

-We have demonstrated a procedure for quotienting Clifford groups and subgroups by the stabilizer subgroup of a quantum state.
-We illustrated how Cayley graphs are contracted to state reachability graphs under this quotient.
+We have demonstrated a procedure for building the left coset space of Clifford groups and subgroups for the stabilizer subgroup of a quantum state.
+We illustrated how Cayley graphs quotient to state reachability graphs under this equivalence relation.
 We will now use this protocol to explore subgroups of $\mathcal{C}_2$.